frantz93/data-visualization-with-R/README.md

 # data-visualization-with-R
-A set of exercices of visualizing data with #Rstat.
+A set of exercices for visualizing data with #Rstat.